-Joe Biden’s projected victory in the 2020 U.S. presidential election could have profound economic, diplomatic and security repercussions for the Islamic Republic.
+President Joe Biden’s 2020 election held the possibility for profound economic, diplomatic and security repercussions for the Islamic Republic.
 During the campaign, he repeatedly pledged to reenter the Iran nuclear deal that President Obama negotiated in 2015 and President Trump abandoned in 2018, although he suggested it needed to be updated and broadened.
 “If Iran returns to strict compliance with the nuclear deal, the United States would rejoin the agreement as a starting point for follow-on negotiations,” Biden wrote in an op-ed in September 2020.
 “With our allies, we will work to strengthen and extend the nuclear deal's provisions, while also addressing other issues of concern.”

 Biden said that his administration would continue sanctions on Iranian state institutions and high-level officials for human rights abuses, support for terrorism, and developing ballistic missiles.
 But he also wanted to avoid undercutting Iran’s ability to combat the COVID-19 pandemic.
 “There are already humanitarian exceptions in place for sanctions, but in practice, most governments and organizations are too concerned about running afoul of U.S. sanctions to offer assistance,” the former vice president acknowledged in April 2020.